Malik Beasley scores 25 points, Lakers beat Warriors 124-111 - WHIZ News

+Los Angeles (28-32) is 13th in the Western Conference but has won three of four since the trade deadline.
+They are 1 1/2 games out of a spot in the play-in tournament.

-Beasley, who was acquired from Utah as part of a three-team trade during the Feb.
-9 deadline, has two 20-point games in his four starts for the Lakers.
-He got off to a quick start with eight of the Lakers’ first 10 points and then had eight points in the third quarter when they broke the game open.
+Beasley, who was acquired from Utah as part of a three-team trade at the deadline, has two 20-point games in his four starts for the Lakers.

-Reeves made all six of his shots from the field and was 4 of 4 from the foul line.
-His big quarter was the third, when he scored 13 points.
+“LeBron and AD didn’t get going as much as they wanted tonight, but we’re deep, and I think that’s the statement we want to make,” Beasley said.
+“It can be any player on any given night.”

+Beasley made seven 3-pointers on a night when the Lakers shot a season-bet 53.3% from beyond the arc (16 of 30) and collected a season-high 58 rebounds.

 Golden State got to 59-58 early in the third quarter on a jumper by Thompson before the Lakers went on a 21-7 run.